Skip to contents

 a data frame containing the observations to be used for the ICE calculations.
 If not provided, data is automatically extracted based on the function call.

-the number of sample points for the variable's range.
+an integer specifying the number of evaluation points for the variable's range.

-the maximum number of rows for the output data frames.
-If the number of evaluation points exceeds this limit, the original data is randomly subsampled.
+an integer specifying the maximum number of samples.
+If the number of observations exceeds this limit, the data is randomly sampled.

 type